Education in the Netherlands

 Lighthouse Special Education caters to the international community with special needs children providing extensive assistance in English.
 Entry is by referral.

 Primary and secondary state education is free, with parents being asked to contribute a ‘voluntary’ nominal amount, which varies from school to school.
-Additional payments include lengthier school trips, lunchtime supervision (tussenschoolse opvang) and after-school care (naschoolse opvang), which the school is supposed to provide or sub-contract.
+Additional payments include lengthier school trips, lunchtime supervision (tussenschoolse opvang) and after-school care (naschoolse opvang), which the school might provide or sub-contract.

 As of 1 August 2015, the government will allow primary schools to teach 15 percent of courses in English, German or French.
 Not only will pupils learn a second language, such as English, they can also learn other subjects, such as biology or history, through one of these languages.